prog-1/lists-1/README.md

 ## Home Exercises

-> **Note**
-> Package `github.com/prog-1/list` is implemented as a separate subpackage,
+Package `github.com/prog-1/list` is implemented as a separate subpackage.
-> and it provides a rename to ensure you don't need extra deps and permissions.
+Go provides an easy way of working with multiple packages.
+Reed more about it at https://go.dev/doc/tutorial/workspaces.
+You may also want to read https://go.dev/ref/mod#go-mod-file-replace to check on how do we allow two package to co-exist together.

 1. Implement missing `list.List` methods and test.
 2. Implement `InsertionSort` and `InsertSorted` functions.
 While implementing